-What is a Penalty Abatement?
+What is Penalty Abatement?

 Penalty Abatement is a way for the taxpayer to get their penalties removed by the IRS.
-The IRS has presented this solution to the taxpayers to help them with their tax-related process.
+The IRS has presented this solution to the taxpayers to help them with their tax-related processes.
 In some cases, the IRS can waive the penalties and just ask you to pay the owed taxes without any penalties.
 It will help the taxpayer pay the taxes.
 It encourages the taxpayer to pay their outstanding taxes.

-Criteria for Penalty Abatement
+Criteria of Penalty Abatement